 Poppies Care Farm is on the eastern edge of Ipswich, near the Suffolk Showground, with areas of woodland, pasture, fruit and vegetable growing areas.
-It is home to alpacas, goats, chickens, guinea pigs, bees and two cats.
+It is home to alpacas, goats, chickens, guinea pigs, bees and four cats.

 We manage two areas of woodland for conservation, coppicing and removing some wood for firewood and leaving dead wood for wildlife habitats, and adding to this with bug hotels and bird boxes.
 We have replaced non-native trees with native hedgerow.

 There is a large workshop, leisure barn (commonly known as the yellow barn) and woodshed where woodworking and other indoor activities can take place in rainy weather.

 - We are accredited with Suffolk County Council for care farming and staff and volunteers are DBS checked and have completed Safeguarding Training.
 We always have a qualified First Aider on site.

 - We are proud to say that we are the first Care Farm in the UK to comply with Care Farming UK’s Code of Practice.
 This is designed to ensure care farms are striving to achieve best practice in all areas of operation.

 We offer a wide range of activities to care farm clients, helping them to achieve the following goals:

 - Be healthy : active outdoor events; learning about food production and preparation

 - Stay safe : managing risks presented by nature and human activity in the farm and in the countryside